 Prizes, awards, and scholarships:

-- Graduated from the University of Nottingham top of the Natural Sciences cohort, 2015
+- Dean's Prize, University of Nottingham, for graduating top of the Natural Sciences cohort, 2015

 - Poster Prize, BAMC 2017